jimbrend/jimbrend/README.md

 //in case you were unawares, usually two forward slashes leaves a comment :)

 Now time to sound conceited:
-So you think you are able to write a signature?
-LUL

-Well, I animated one with Swish Max 2, with the help of some U.K. gamer friends :), Cracked adobe photoshop cs2 before it was free, php-nuke was more aesthetically interesting as a Content Management System (IMHO), (I better preferred three-column layouts, the whole infinite scroll is too addicting in my honest opinion,
+I animated my websites since Swish Max 2, with the help of some U.K. gamer friends :), Cracked adobe photoshop cs2 before it was free, php-nuke was more aesthetically interesting as a Content Management System (IMHO), (I better preferred three-column layouts, the whole infinite scroll is too addicting in my honest opinion,